Blackguard (band): Storm (2012–present)

 On June 17, 2012, Blackguard announced they have begun work on their next studio album.

-Vocalist Paul Zinay released this official statement on the band's progress: "We are currently hard at work and pre-production is coming along very nice.
+Vocalist Paul Zinay released this official statement on the band's progress:

+We are currently hard at work and pre-production is coming along very nice.
 Everyone here is ecstatic over the material we have.
 Our new guitarist Louis is a riff machine and working his ass off to help make this the best Blackguard album to date.
 The writing process this time around is unlike anything we've done before.
 In the past, one or two people would make up the vast majority of material for the album.
-This time, however, everyone is contributing ideas and music and the results are beyond my expectations."
+This time, however, everyone is contributing ideas and music and the results are beyond my expectations.

-"We will be heading into studio in September to start tracking and we're hoping to have the record out in early 2013.
+We will be heading into studio in September to start tracking and we're hoping to have the record out in early 2013.
 Lyrically, I'm taking a step into new territory by trying my hand at writing a concept album.
-This won't be as intricate or vast as The Emerald Sword Saga or The Metal Opera, but this will be an exciting and new challenge for me nonetheless."
+This won't be as intricate or vast as The Emerald Sword Saga or The Metal Opera, but this will be an exciting and new challenge for me nonetheless.

-After some delays, Blackguard returned to the studio in May 2013 for their new album Storm at Silver Wings Studios in Montreal, QC.
+After some delays, Blackguard returned to the studio in May 2013 for their new album Storm at Silver Wings Studios in Montreal, Quebec.
 Initial sessions for the album were thought to have taken place back in September.
 On October 31, 2013, the band announced the departure of bassist Etienne Mailloux from their lineup.
 The group then enlisted Dave "Ablaze" Zinay as his replacement.
 Dave is the twin brother of the band's lead vocalist, Paul.

 On May 10, 2014, the band announced on their Facebook page that Vocalist Paul Zinay will be finishing vocal tracks for Storm.
 On September 22, 2014, the band announced via Facebook, that the album was done.
 The release date was January 3, 2020.

-Touring

-Blackguard have participated in the following tours: